My tips and tricks so you can live a life of travel.

 Rack Up Points with the Capital One Aspire Travel Mastercard

 I started using the Capital One Aspire Travel World Elite MasterCard last year, and I can’t stop recommending it to all of my family and friends.
-Although this post is sponsored by them, I can honestly say it’s the best credit card that I’ve ever owned.
+It’s the best credit card that I’ve ever owned.
 I used to get so tired of Canadians not receiving the same advantages that our friends to the south could get from travel reward programs.
 I charge almost everything that I buy to this credit card.
 For every dollar I spend, I receive 2 reward miles.
 There are premium benefits, such as travel emergency medical insurance, trip cancellation insurance, and World Elite Mastercard concierge services.
 For new cardholders, you’ll receive a bonus of 40,000 miles, equivalent to $400 in travel once you spend $1000 on purchases within the first three months of signing up.
 The card has an annual fee, but it quickly pays for itself.

 Redeeming miles is a very easy process.
 Purchase your travel, log into your Capital One account, and click the redeem button for the full or partial amount of the charge.
 Then, your account will be credited accordingly.
 Easy peasy.